-This post is all about how to DIY dresser drawer dividers with hobby board and adhesive tabs.
-Super easy project and even better it’s super budget-friendly.
-You do not have to spend an arm and a leg to get your dresser drawers organized.
+This post is about DIY dresser drawer dividers with hobby boards and adhesive tabs.
+It’s a super easy project and, even better, budget-friendly.
+You do not have to spend an arm and a leg to organize your dresser drawers.

 For a while now, I have been one click away from buying adjustable drawer dividers more times than I like to admit.
-I’d put them in my cart then change my mind every time I’d see the total!
-The cost can add up real fast with those.
+I’d put them in my cart, then change my mind every time I saw the total!
+The cost can add up fast with those.

-So when I saw Monica over @house.of.esperanza build DIY drawer dividers for her kitchen drawer, I was inspired by her to try and DIY dresser drawer dividers for my kids’ dresser drawers.
+So when I saw Monica over at @house.of.esperanza build DIY drawer dividers for her kitchen drawer, I was inspired by her to try DIY dresser drawer dividers for my kids’ dresser drawers.

-Inspired by @house.of.esperanza drawer dividers and a few tweaks, here is how they turned and I have to say, I am pretty impressed with myself!
+Inspired by @ house.of.esperanza drawer dividers and a few tweaks, here is how they turned out, and I am pretty impressed with myself!
 Ha-ha!
 Seriously, I am so happy with the way they turned out.

 This post is all about how to DIY dresser drawer dividers.